vaibhav191/TicTacToe/README.md

     git clone https://github.com/vaibhav191/Project2.git
     ```

-2. **Open in Android Studio/Xcode**: Import the project into your preferred IDE.
+2. **Open in Android Studio**: Import the project into Android Studio.

+3. **Build and Sync**: Open the project in Android Studio, sync the Gradle files by navigating to 'File -> Sync Project with Gradle Files', and build the project to ensure all dependencies are correctly set up.
+If you encounter issues, try 'Build -> Rebuild Project'.

-3. **Build and Run**: Follow the instructions in the README to build and run the application on your device or emulator.
+4. **Run the Application**: Deploy the application on your device or emulator to start playing.

 ## Usage